The meeting with that prospective client went well, and the signs are pointing to yes for some work to head your way.

 Even though our world is more digital sometimes professionals really do just need to look the ‘part on paper’.
 So if you really must produce a firm capability statement (or brochure or flyer) keep the above in mind (especially the follow up!) and you’ll find your efforts resonate better with your target markets.

-If you need help to articulate and present your capabilities or are after a new ‘look and feel’ for your capability statements why not get in touch to see if JMA can help.
+If you need help to articulate and present your capabilities or are after a new ‘look and feel’ for your capability statements why not get in touch to see if JMA can help or learn more about the benefits of JMA’s capability statement design and writing service here.